Kaimen-Inc/Biomni-AD/biomni/know_how/biomniAD_data_sourcing.md

 	- Read and print all JSON files in this folder that match `resource/BiomniAD*.json`.
 	- Each entry typically includes: `id`, `title`, `dataset_url`, `open_access_portal_url`, optional `manifest_url`, and `files[]` with per-file `uri` download links.
 	- Summarize the relevant datasets that are available (dataset name, modality, and recommended use).
+	- CRISPRbrain of brain and iPSC datasets are available through API directly (described below).
 2) Decide whether specific datasets could materially improve the task.
 If helpful, download only the needed subsets to the data lake (e.g., `./data/biomniad/`).
 3) Cache paths and reference them in subsequent tool calls.